ansible-collections/ibm_zos_cics/docs/source/modules/transaction_dump.rst

 space_type
   The unit portion of the transaction dump data set size.
-Note that this is just the unit; the value is specified with \ :literal:`space\_primary`\ .
+Note that this is just the unit; the value for the primary space is specified with \ :literal:`space\_primary`\  and the value for the secondary space is specified with \ :literal:`space\_secondary`\ .

   This option takes effect only when the transaction dump data set is being created.
 If the data set already exists, the option has no effect.